 - = Multiplication binary operator

-It must satisfy certain properties:
+It must satisfy certain properties, known as the field axioms:

 Subfield